 Why Mortgage Rates Vary

-Mortgage rates can vary from one borrower to the next, based on a variety of factors.
+Washington mortgage rates can vary from one borrower to the next, based on a variety of factors.
 The average rates mentioned above are useful in the sense that they help us track market trends over time.
 But the rate you receive on a VA loan in Washington State may be below or above average, due to a variety of factors.

 For instance, borrowers with excellent credit tend to secure lower interest rates than those with marginal credit scores.
 Additionally, some borrowers choose to pay “discount points” at closing in exchange for a lower interest rate.